Antisemitism and Holocaust education

 Furthering the implementation of the IHRA definition of antisemitism and developing an IHRA handbook to explain and guide the application of the IHRA definition.
 This handbook can be modeled after the European Union’s Handbook for the practical use of the IHRA working definition of antisemitism.

-Work with provincial governments and school boards to ensure that education on antisemitism and the Holocaust is put into place in schools across Canada.
+Work with provincial governments, municipal governments, and school boards to ensure that education on antisemitism and the Holocaust is put into place in schools across Canada.

 DEDori Ekstein signed 2022-09-04 08:04:23 -0400Antisemitism is the number one hate crime in Canada and has been for the last several years.
 Education is the key to fighting antisemitism.
 Students need to know what antisemitism is and what it can lead to.
 The best way to combat hate is through education.
 Most people know very little about Jews and the holocaust.
 This needs to change!
 When there is lack of knowledge of the Jewish cultures and religion, of antisemitism and what it means, it opens the world to stereotypes, racism, and anti-Semitism.
 Understanding is the key to doing better.
 Holocaust education is the key to fighting antisemitism.
 Both my parents were Holocaust Survivors and I share their stories with students in schools and the GTA.
 Most of the students have never heard about the holocaust or never met a Jew.
 Learning about the Holocaust, hearing a survivors testimony, meeting a Jewish person has a very powerful positive impact on students.
 I have personally seen the huge difference Holocaust Education has made.